psychemedia/storytelling-notes/godmother-death.md

 The doctor was amazed at his apprentice's knowledge of herbs.

-"You know them better than I do," he said. " You never make a mistake.
+"You know them better than I do," he said.
+"You never make a mistake.
 It is I should be apprentice, not you.
 Let us go into partnership.
 I will work under you and together we will make wonderful cures."

 And so, owing to his godmother's gift, Josef became a great physician of whom it was said that there was no illness for which he could not find a remedial herb.